LuJunru/CHIME/prediction_output/README.md

-This is a sample path of prediction output
+## This is a sample path of prediction output

+You can save prediction output here.